LunaNotes

 [17:13]

-The Press: To your point about that,
+>> To your point about that, there are a

 [17:15]

-there are a lot of events coming up for America 250.
+lot of events coming up for America 250.

 [17:18]

-The President wants people from all over
+The president wants people from all over

 [17:19]

 to come to the nation's capital.
+Is he

 [17:21]

-Is he worried that by the summer the Potomac River
+worried that by the summer, the Ptoic

-will still smell like poop?
+River will still smell like poop?

 [17:29]

-Karoline Leavitt: He is worried about that,
+>> He is worried about that, which is why

-which is why the federal government wants to fix it
+uh the federal government wants to fix

 [17:34]

-and we hope that the local authorities
+it. and we hope that the local uh

 [17:36]

-will cooperate with us in doing so.
+authorities will cooperate with us in

 [17:38]